huanth/dupjs-library/README.md

-# JTIDD Library
+# DupJS Library

 ## Introduction

-The JTIDD library allows you to automatically duplicate elements on a web page based on specified classes.
+The DupJS library allows you to automatically duplicate elements on a web page based on specified classes.
 This can be useful for dynamic content generation and testing.

 ## Installation

-To use the JTIDD library in your project, follow these steps:
+To use the DupJs library in your project, follow these steps:

 1. **Include jQuery**